 ‘It’s best to start with simple, small goals,’ says Alix.
 ‘That might be running to the end of the road without stopping, having a rest and running back.
 When you can do that, try skipping the rest break and running back without stopping.

-‘Or it might be walking for two minutes, then running for one minute, over the course of 20 to 30 minutes.
-Then changing that to two minutes running and one minute walking.
+‘Or it might be walking for two minutes, followed by running for one minute, over the course of 20 to 30 minutes, then changing that to two minutes of running and one minute of walking.
 Whatever objective you set yourself, try to keep improving on it.
-Keep it exciting and keep setting manageable goals!’
+Keep it exciting and keep setting manageable goals.’

 If you live with a friend or partner, get them involved – people who exercise with someone else train more often and work harder than those who go it alone.
 You could even get the kids in on the act, turning your run/walk into a fun family activity.

-If you’re going it alone, joining an online running community will allow you to meet like minds and share experiences, which can give you the boost you need to stay on track.
-‘Running can be pretty hard at times, but Jo and I have built a very special friendship through running and we have created an environment with running together at its heart,’ says Alix.
-‘We have a growing online following and a fantastic support system in place for daily catch-ups, which gives us a chance to touch base with all of our runners.’
+If you’re going it alone, joining a running club or online running community will allow you to meet like-minded people with whom you can share experiences, which can give you the boost you need to stay on track.
+‘Running can be pretty hard at times, but Jo and I have built a very special friendship through running and we’ve created an environment with running together at its heart,’ says Alix.

-Alix and Jo share fun new ideas for interval run sessions on Facebook and Instagram each week, which you can use to vary your training, tweaking them to suit your level.
+You can search for a running group near you on the RunTogether website, or find online support on Facebook groups such as Run Mummy Run.
 If you decide to follow the Couch to 5K programme using the Public Health England podcast or app, the NHS Couch to 5K community is another great place to find support and get advice from fellow runners.

 Listening to music while you run can boost your endurance by up to 15%.
-If you want to run harder and faster, go for tracks that have about 145 beats per minute.
+If you want to go harder and faster, choose tracks that have about 145 beats per minute.
 Think Gimme Some Lovin’ by The Blues Brothers (144 BPM) and Change Your Mind by The Killers (147 BPM).

 Made for pavement-pounding music lovers, the latest wireless sports headphones are designed to withstand rain and sweat and stay put under all conditions.
 Pair them with a fitness tracker or smart watch and you can go hands-free.

-Perfect if you’re new to running – even if you’re not new to exercise – the free Couch to 5K app will guide you through your first nine weeks of training, step by step.
-MapMyRun and Strava can help you to find new routes and track your performance, while RockMyRun dishes up DJ-curated playlists that adjust to your step cadence or heart rate.
+Perfect if you’re new to running (even if you’re not new to exercise), the free NHS Couch to 5K app will guide you through your first nine weeks of training, step by step.
+MapMyRun and Strava can help you find new routes and track your performance, while RockMyRun dishes up DJ-curated playlists that adjust to your step cadence or heart rate.

-Keep track of all those steps with a fitness tracker or smart watch.
-Fitbit Sense has a built-in heart rate tracker and uses connected GPS to show you your pace, distance and route in real time.
-For a truly hands-free experience, the Apple Watch Series 6 includes built-in GPS and lets you stream songs straight to your wrist, and even make calls.
+Keep a record of all those steps with a fitness tracker or smart watch.
+The Fitbit Sense has a built-in heart rate tracker and uses connected GPS to show you your pace, distance and route in real time.
+For a truly hands-free experience, the Apple Watch Series 7 includes built-in GPS and lets you stream songs straight to your wrist, and even make calls.

-Running is great for your health, but overdoing it can do more harm than good.
+Running is great for your health, but be careful not to overdo it.
 ‘Staying injury-free at the start can be hard,’ Alix warns.
-‘You will be using muscles that haven‘t been used for some time, which can lead to niggles and pain.’
+‘You‘ll be using muscles that haven‘t been used for some time, which can lead to niggles and pain.’

-If you want to become a better runner, R&R is as crucial as, well, actually running.
+If you want to become a better runner, R&R is as crucial as actually running.
 ‘Listen to your body,’ Alix advises.
 ‘If something is hurting, rest for a few days.
-And remember, ice is your friend – we swear by ice packs and frozen peas for any niggles!’
+And remember, ice is your friend – we swear by ice packs and frozen peas for any niggles.’

-It’s also important to include some active recovery days in your training plan – things like strength training, cycling, yoga and Pilates can actually make you a better runner.
-Weighted squats and deadlifts will strengthen the glute and hip muscles to guard against injury and increase power and speed.
-Pilates builds core strength and helps with speed, and yoga releases post-run tightness in the hamstrings, quads and hip flexors.
-Using a foam roller before and after a run can also help.
+It’s also important to include some active recovery days in your training plan: exercises such as strength training, cycling, yoga and Pilates can actually make you a better runner.
+Weighted squats and deadlifts can help strengthen the glute and hip muscles to guard against injury and also to increase power and speed.
+Pilates builds core strength and helps with speed, while yoga releases post-run tightness in the hamstrings, quads and hip flexors.
+Using a foam roller before and after a run can also be beneficial.
 Aim to roll your calves, quads, glutes and TFL (outside hip muscle) for 30 seconds each.